There are a number of ways to discount merchandise in Artisan.

-- To Activate a Button, you can Click or Touch on the button.
+- To Activate a Button, click it.
+You can touch these buttons as well if you are on a touchscreen enabled device, like our Audrey A5 computers.
 You can also press the shortcut key combination in the black circle.

-You can also press the Hot Key which is shown in the bottom right of the button, in this case Ctrl-D. The Hot Key works without having to use the Operations Menu.
-So from the Sales Screen you can simply press Ctrl-D and it will discount the item.
+- Additionally, you can press the Hot Key, which is shown in the bottom right of the button (in this case, Ctrl-D).
+The Hot Key works without having to use the Operations Menu.
+So, from the Sales Screen, you can simply press Ctrl-D and it will discount the item.

-- This will work when the cursor is on the line item or on the Blank Line below the item.
+- This will work when the cursor is on the line item or on a blank line below the item.

-- For a Dollar Amount discount type the amount and always include the decimal.
-So for a $25 discount, type 2 5 and a period.
-(Actually type the decimal point or period.)
+- For a dollar amount discount, type the amount.
+Always include the decimal.
+For a $25 discount, type 2 5 and a period.

 - To switch back to a percentage, type the % key.

-Option 1: Manual Discount a Single Item by Percent or Dollar Amount
+Option 1: Manually Discount a Single Item by Percent or Dollar Amount

-- Activate the Operations button (by Touch, Click, or by Ctrl-O).
+- Activate the “Operations” button (by touch, click, or Ctrl-O).

-Then select the DISCOUNT button and then choose “Discount Item”.
+Then, select the DISCOUNT button and choose “Discount Item.”